scc-digitalhub/docs/user/docs/scenarios/etl/intro.md

 # ETL scenario introduction

 Here we explore a simple yet realistic scenario.
 We collect some data regarding traffic, analyze and transform it, then expose the resulting dataset.
+This is scenario **1** in the *tutorials* repository.

 Access Jupyter from your Coder instance and create a new notebook.
 If a Jupyter workspace isn't already available, create one from its template.